EC528-Fall-2023/PIR-against-FoundationDB/README.md

 In the third sprint, we are able to successfully use an open-source PathORAM algorithm and enable its connection to FoundationDB, gaining a better understanding on the attack referenced in the paper, pivoting from our original direction in the project by switching to Java and potentially a new environment.
 ### [Sprint 4](https://youtu.be/k0n5dColuRE)
 #### [Slides for sprint 4](https://docs.google.com/presentation/d/1pp84PhRwiSyWghHc9lZhWW2VgnhMV6PaDHIAit9rQl0/edit?usp=sharing)
-In the fourth sprint we implemented client library functions, started a base of encryption, mapped out an attack, added error handling and state saving, have a proof of concept for multiple clients, and a base for benchmarking
+In the fourth sprint, we implemented client library functions, started a base of encryption, mapped out an attack, added error handling and state saving, have a proof of concept for multiple clients, and a base for benchmarking
 ### [Sprint 5](https://youtu.be/9e5QJJdv7Sg)
 #### [Slides for sprint 5](https://docs.google.com/presentation/d/1jqgMLwRAsqoDXpN-beFdYwLJnAGsZi76gfrrxxyTGLg/edit?usp=sharing)
-In the fifth sprint, we accomplished working multi-client architecture in C++.
-We performed multiple benchmarking tests including: Performance based on data sizes, Performance based on block sizes, and Performance differences between Java vs C++.
-Also, we incorporated the AES-256 encryption standard through the utilization of the OpenSSL library.
-We also created security tests for our system, such as parts of the inference attack such as the keyword matrix, and types of data leaks.
+In our fifth sprint, we successfully implemented a multi-client architecture in C++ and conducted extensive benchmarking tests.
+These tests evaluated performance variations based on data and block sizes, as well as differences between Java and C++ implementations.
+Additionally, we integrated AES-256 encryption using the OpenSSL library.
+To enhance security, we developed tests targeting potential system vulnerabilities, including parts of the inference attack, like the keyword matrix, and various types of data leaks.

 #### [Final Presentation Slides](https://docs.google.com/presentation/d/1iaZ8GhRR3_XuDEBKmpN9eMPczE7oB9kNEpvQEyQxOuU/edit?usp=sharing)
+In our last presentation, we delved into the core objective of our project and explained how our solution directly addresses this issue.
+We also elaborated on the enhancements we made beyond our Minimum Viable Product (MVP) and the original conceptual framework, focusing on features like Multi-Client functionality and Encryption.
+Additionally, we presented an advanced version of our performance benchmarking, exploring the efficiency of operations like Put, Get, Clear, and Initialization compared to systems without PathORAM.
+Finally, we outlined the necessary steps for conducting a successful attack, highlighting both our current achievements and areas for future development.

 ## 9. References
 [1] Stefanov, Emil & van Dijk, Marten & Shi, Elaine & Fletcher, Christopher & Ren, Ling & Yu, Xiangyao & Devadas, Sahana.
 (2012).
 Path ORAM: an extremely simple oblivious RAM protocol.
 Proceedings of the ACM Conference on Computer and Communications Security.
 10.1145/2508859.2516660.
 [Orginal Paper](https://people.csail.mit.edu/devadas/pubs/PathORam.pdf)